Project-CleverWeb/Source/README.md

 &nbsp;

-##Updates##
+##Updates, Versions & HotFixes##
 Most informational aspects (such us the codex or this readme) will be updated as full versions are released.
 Requests for ETA's on versions or update will be ignored entirely.

+Project CleverWeb is currently in version **0.01 Pre-Alpha**.
+This version naming system is broken down into 4 parts, the *Major Version*, the *Minor Version*, the *Version CodeName*, and the *Hotfix Sum*.
+In this case, **0** is the current *Major Version*, **.01** is the *Minor Version*, and **Pre-Alpha** is the *Version CodeName*.
+Note that the *HotFix Sum* will only appear when a HotFix is pushed out.
+The *HotFix Sum* appears as 6 characters in square brackes after the *Version CodeName*. (e.g. **1.59 Beta [29053f]**)

+Current plans for HotFixes may allow for them to be force installed **without** admin approval. **HOWEVER**, this would mean that HotFix pushes would be strictly governed, would be required to notify admin upon installation,and would be required to create temporary files on the server, until the next approved update.

 ##Installation##
 Coming Soon

-##The $_CW global array##
+##The $_CW global variable##
-The entire CleverWeb system, is designed to use this global array instead of populating random globals with information.
+The entire CleverWeb system, is designed to use this global variable (as an stdClass) instead of populating random globals with information.
 This allows information to be neatly organized withing the CleverWeb system, and also prevents CleverWeb from interfearing with other scripts or systems.
-This array is broken down into logical english to help prevent "mixups" and misunderstandings.
-Instead of using print_r() or var_dump() directly on on $_CW, it is recommended that you instead put the global into array_keys() before printing.
-Additionally, there should be no need to print this global, as it should be well documented on [our site](http://projectcleverweb.com), once a version is complete.
+This stdClass is broken down into logical english to help prevent "mixups" and misunderstandings.
+There should be no need to print this global, as it should be well documented on [our site](http://projectcleverweb.com), once the first major version is complete.

 ##Various Information##
 **Codex :**